marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 ![Our two vans in the snowy Heather Meadows parking lot](./images/heather-meadows-jay.jpg)

-Gatsby, my employer at the time, provided a $500 home office credit which I invested into a [WeBoost RV cell booster](https://www.amazon.com/gp/product/B01N705CF3/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1) that ran off the inverter and helps with connectivity in the van (but it can't invent a network when there is none or when it's overloaded, like a busy day at Mt.
+Gatsby, my employer at the time, provided a $500 home office credit which I invested into a [WeBoost RV cell booster](https://www.amazon.com/gp/product/B01N705CF3/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1) that ran off the inverter and helped with connectivity in the van (but it can't invent a network when there is none or when it's overloaded, like a busy day at Mt.
 Baker Ski Area).
-I use my iPhone as a mobile hotspot and it's enough hardware for me to hold remote meetings from anywhere with a good signal.
+I still use my iPhone as a mobile hotspot and it's enough hardware for me to hold remote meetings from anywhere with a good signal.
 It can definitely create an expensive AT&T phone bill at the end of the month, especially in Canada or other countries with a $10 a day charge to use a regular plan internationally.
 So I do that sparingly and work offline, or find WIFI.

 I'll probably get a dedicated mobile hotspot like I've heard other full-time van lifers do, so I'm not hammering my phone bill with data usage.
 I deduct 100% of my phone and internet cost from taxes, and I've had past employers subsidize $100 a month for each of those.
 Still, when I'm aren't at home, I'm not using the high-performance internet I'm paying for...and it's not good or wise to waste money in the pursuit of freedom.
 This is where long-term choices are important to sustain my desired lifestyle.